 Q: What are the complications of inguinal hernia?

-A: Incarceration leading to strangulation, leading to necrosis is the most concerning one.
+A: Incarceration leading to strangulation, leading to necrosis is the most concerning complication.
 Less well understood is an association with future infertility.
 In 4% of couples with infertility problems, there was a history of bilateral inguinal hernia repair.
 We do not know if this incidence is due to having hernias or if it is due to having surgery.

 Q: We will come back to the infertility issue later, but back to the progression of strangulation and necrosis.
 Tell me about the urgency for the primary care doctor in getting his patient to a surgeon.